 There is always a lot for boarders to do at weekends.
 After lessons on Saturday morning there are activities and sport in the afternoon.
-Some boarders go out on Sundays with parents and friends.
+Some boarders go out on our ‘open’ weekends after their Saturday commitments with parents and friends.
 For those staying in there are special expeditions and activities.
-Two weekends in the Christmas term are "in school" which means all the boarders stay and are entertained with a full programme of Sunday events.
-There is one such weekend at the start of the Easter term and at the beginning and end of the Sumer terms.
+The first and last weekends of the terms are "whole school" which means all the boarders remain together and are entertained with a full programme of events.

 Will the Dragon be too big a school for my child?

 The Dragon is a sizeable school - but this is what allows it to grow with your child.
 Size brings major advantages for all our pupils, as you will see when you look at both the facilities and the range of activities we offer.
 What it means for boarders in particular is that we can offer a large range of accommodation to suit children of different ages.
 The important aspect for the junior boarders is that they are in small units (a maximum of 20 children in the junior houses).
 As they get older they greatly enjoy the more 'grown up' senior boarding houses and the scope of opportunities of the whole school.

 Prospective boarding parents sometimes think a smaller school will make it easier for their children to settle into a new school routine.
 While this may be true, it can mean that a child might go to a school that has less to offer over the five years and the child grows out of it.
 The Dragon is a very difficult school to grow out of: it is a small school for the youngest children and at the top end the size and scope of the place gives an ideal preparation for life at a senior school.

 What effect does boarding have on a child?